Fall 2024

 Professor Daniel Shaviro

 The Colloquium offers students the opportunity to pursue tax policy and theory, along with related issues of public economics, at an advanced level.
 The primary focus of the Colloquium will be papers and works in progress by scholars from around the country, including NYU faculty.
 Students attend the afternoon Colloquium and participate in its discussions.
 In addition, each week the morning seminar component examines the paper scheduled for presentation at the Colloquium, including background issues that may help in understanding it.
-Students must prepare a short comment paper in 3 of the 13 weeks focusing on the upcoming paper, make a short in-class presentation on one of the papers, and submit to the conveners of the Colloquium a proposed question for the author in each week (after Week 1) when they are not submitting a comment paper or making an oral presentation.
+Students must prepare a short comment paper in 3 of the 13 weeks focusing on the upcoming paper, and submit to the conveners of the Colloquium a proposed question for the author in each week (after Week 1) when they are not submitting a comment paper.
+In addition, each student will make brief opening comments about the paper that is being discussed at two of the six private sessions.

 Daniel Shaviro